 Pamela Colman Smith, also a member of the Golden Dawn, is the gifted artist that designed the illustrations of the Rider-Waite Tarot cards, which were published by the Rider Company.

 This is the reason why the Rider-Waite Tarot is also called Rider-Waite-Smith, Waite-Smith, Waite-Colman Smith or simply the Rider deck.

 The symbolical elements of the Rider-Waite Tarot have been enhanced with elements drawn from Kabbalah, numerology, astrology and many other mystical beliefs.
 This very heavy symbolism can be found through the Pamela Colman Smith’s deeply detailed illustrations.

 By making symbolism the root of this tarot deck, Arthur Edward Waite made it absolutely unique.
 Each card in the Rider-Waite Tarot is precisely illustrated with a scene, with many characters and symbols.

-The Rider Waite Tarot is thus easier to understand, through a more expressive symbolism than that of the Tarot de Marseille.
-If you want to know more about it, you can fin the differences between the Tarot de Marseille and the Rider-Waite in the appropriate post here.
+The Rider-Waite Tarot is thus easier to understand, through a more expressive symbolism than that of the Tarot de Marseille.
+If you want to know more about it.
+This is where you can find the differences between the Rider-Waite and Tarot de Marseille.